Allannn-sudo/Allannn-sudo/README.md

 # __Everything should be of interest__

+- 🔭 Student @ UIUC ECE
 - 🌱 I’m currently learning Java, C, SystemVerilog, Python, Assembly Language...
 - 📫 Reach me through email

 <!--
 **Allannn-sudo/Allannn-sudo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.